What Is it?

 (a) View the Training Programmes for aspiring talents

-If you are passionate about nurturing young children to develop holistically and have the desire to care for infants and toddlers, you can identify and enrol in trainings listed below to acquire relevant skills for one of the following occupations:
+If you are passionate about nurturing young children to develop holistically and have the desire to care for infants and toddlers, you can identify and enroll in the training programmes listed below to acquire relevant skills for one of the following occupations:

 (b) View the Training Programmes for in-service employees

-For in-service EC educators who aspire to take on teacher leadership or centre leadership roles, you can identify and enrol in trainings listed here to acquire the relevant skills for one of the following occupations:
+For in-service EC educators who aspire to take on teacher leadership or centre leadership roles, you can identify and enroll in the training programmes listed here to acquire the relevant skills for one of the following occupations: